 Dan Ciuriak, Ciuriak Consulting, Ottawa.

-Christine Davis, Harvard University.
+Christina Davis, Harvard University.

 Rochelle Dreyfuss, New York University School of Law.